alerrandro1999/alerrandro1999/README.md

 - PHP / Laravel / Symfony / Slim Framework / PHP-FIG / PHPUnit / Composer

-> knowledge in language and universe, using Xampp or native server, database connection, REST API, cURL, object orientation, best practices, community recommendations
+> I have knowledge in the PHP language and its universe.
+I have skills in dependency management using Composer, working with database using PDO, performing requests using cURL, MVC architecture pattern and working with templates.

 - Fluttter / Dart / Firebase